Best Composting Toilets for Off-Grid Cabins

 Urine-Diverting Toilets

-While many composting toilets separate excess liquid within the unit, urine-separating dry toilets handle this directly at the seat, thus producing two outputs: clean urine and a small amount of solid waste.
+While all our composting toilets separate excess liquid within the unit, some waterless toilets handle this directly at the seat, thus producing two outputs: pure urine and a small amount of solid waste.
 These types of toilets are commonly referred to as urine-diverting toilets, though this term might seem misleading since composting toilets also separate fluids, just by a different method.
 Urine separation makes the toilet essentially odorless, as neither solid waste nor urine alone have much of an odor.
 It is important to plan how to collect and recycle the liquid urine beforehand.
 Clean urine is highly nutrient-rich, so it should not overload the soil or enter waterways.
 It’s advisable to have a separate, covered composter for solid waste at the cabin.

 Urine-diverting toilets are versatile and can be used in various settings.
 At a cabin, a urine-diverting dry toilet can be installed either in an outdoor outhouse or inside the cabin.
 If installed indoors, it’s beneficial to equip the toilet with an electric fan.